xavierolivenza/UPC_3DEngine/docs/README.md

 You can save any scene you have worked in by clicking File->Save File and introducing a name to the scene, if the name is already in use, it will overwritte the first one.
 We store the hierarchy of the GameObjects, and all it's components.
 All this information is stored in a JSON.

+### Frustrum culling and octree //TODO

 ### Mouse Picking

 When you click a geometry that is inside the editor camera, we use the raycast to find which object's AABB you have clicked, so the user can select any GameObject in the scene to visualize and modify it's components.

+### Time manager //TODO

+### Resource Manager

+Thanks to this implementation now the mesh and texture are loaded only once in memory.
+So, if a GameObject or a component have the same mesh or texture loaded, they will use the same resource and not restore it again.
+This is an important optimization, it's good to not store in memory things that are already stored.

 ## PARTICLE SYSTEM